 midge coleman fine art

 Copyright@2020 Midge Coleman.
-All images are copyrighted and cannot be reproduced without written consent.
+All rights reserved and images cannot be reproduced without written consent.

 paintings from life

 Gifts at 136

 207-563-1011 - firstname.lastname@example.org

 Winter hours: closed Mon/Tue, open Wed-Sat 10-5, Sun 10-4 until mid-May when open every day